data-science-fall-2019/final-project-csd/README.md

-# Title for Project
+# The College Scorecard Project

-1. Do 1
+1.
-2. Do 2
+2. Summary the income data by boxplots